How to Develop Incredible Self-Discipline

 Final Thoughts

-Better self-discipline is something we should all strive to build.
+Better self-discipline is something all athletes should strive to build.

-It will lead to a happier, and more successful life.
+It will lead to more consistency and more success in your sport.
 You will find it easier to create new habits and focus.
 Self-confidence will grow.
 Skills can be mastered much easier, and procrastination overcome.

-By following the four steps outlined above, I believe anyone can build incredible discipline in themselves.
+By following the four steps outlined above, I know you can begin building incredible discipline in yourself as an athlete.

-I hope you found this article helpful, and please reach out to me with any questions you have regarding self-discipline or any performance psychology-related topics.
+I hope you found this article helpful, and please reach out to me with any questions you have regarding self-discipline or any sports psychology-related topics.
+Thank you for reading and I wish you the best of success in all that you do.